camachevaz/ESL/_posts/2022-04-18-tutoring-7th.markdown

 # Causative

 ## Basic structure (get)
+Express the idea of a person persuading another person to do something.

 Person 1 + GET (any time tense) + Person 2 + Infinitve verb

 - **She** __*got*__ **her** **to go** to a baseball game
 - **I** __*will get*__ **my boss** **to give** me a day off

-### Simnple present
+### Simple present
-- She gets himm to wash the car every time it's dirty.
+- She gets him to wash the car every time it's dirty.
 - She -> Him (pay the bills)
 - She -> Him (buy a dress)
 - She -> Him (buy shoes)